shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 ### App changes

 Now we have a multi-master replication.
-The application is still using the old master for read-write operations, but we need to change application to a new master with new PostgreSQL version.
+The application is still using the old master for read-write operations, but we need to change the application to a new master with a new PostgreSQL version.

 After that you can stop your replication: